nmwsharp/geometry-central/docs/docs/surface/utilities/simple_polygon_mesh.md

     Identity is tested using a simple exact floating-point comparison test, no radius or threshold is supported.

-??? func "`#!cpp void SimplePolygonMesh::stripUnusedVertices()`"
+??? func "`#!cpp std::vector<size_t> SimplePolygonMesh::stripUnusedVertices()`"

     Remove vertices from `vertexCoordinates` which do not appear in any face.
 Face indices are updated accordingly.

+    Returns an index translation vector mapping old indices to new, such that `vec[ind_old] == ind_new`.
+Holds `INVALID_IND` for any old indices which were stripped.

 ??? func "`#!cpp void SimplePolygonMesh::stripFacesWithDuplicateVertices()`"